 It isn’t to say that technology and a lack of utilizing it well hasn’t hurt stores like Macy’s, Sears, and K-Mart.

-But a far larger issue -- and one that could have been prevented -- set the course for failure among Macy’s, K-Mart and Sears long before today.
-It had little to do with Amazon or the Internet.
+But far larger issues -- and ones that could have been prevented -- set the course for failure among Macy’s, K-Mart and Sears long before today.
+None of which had to do with Amazon or the Internet.

 They Neglected The Customer Experience